In which, a cat named HR becomes friends with the mice.

 Mouseville was ready, at last it was fall.

-The day had arrived for the Halloween Ball.
+The evening arrived for the Halloween Ball.

 Molly and Marge finished cleaning the hall,

-and now it was ready for one and all.
+at last it was ready for one and all.

 They came from all over the country that night on their very best wagons,